mlanojan10/Group-2---MTRX2700_CLab-1-/README.md

 ## Serial Interface
 The Serial Interface module manages communication between the microcontroller and external devices using UART.
 It receives and transmits data asynchronously through the use of interrupts, allowing the system to handle serial communication efficiently without polling.
 The module buffers incoming characters until a terminating character is received, at which point a callback function is triggered to process the complete message.
 Double buffering is implemented to allow simultaneous receiving and processing of data, ensuring smooth and reliable operation even under continuous data flow.
 ### Part A
-Serial interface enables communication between a microcontroller and an external terminal using UART.
-In this exercise, a blocking input method is implemented to capture and echo user-typed strings.
-The system waits for each character from the USART, stores them in a buffer, and ends the read process when a newline or carriage return is detected.
-It provides a foundational mechanism for interacting with UART using polling.
+This part implements a blocking input method for capturing user input via UART.
+Each character is polled and stored until Enter is pressed, after which the entire string is echoed.

 #### Usage

-When the program runs, it prompts the user to type a string via the serial console.
-Upon pressing Enter, the system echoes back the received input and waits for the next line.
+When the program runs, the user types a string into the serial terminal.
+Pressing Enter triggers the system to echo the received line and await the next input.

 #### Valid input